www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/on-hold/2025-06-01-migrate-local-app-to-swt-without-osgi.md

 Keep in mind
 # Tasks
+* [ ] This is a very low priority task.
+Do this only, when there is a concrete need for that or when no real deployment tasks are left.
 * [ ] Create a proof of concept browser application.
 * [ ] Build runnable application.
     * [ ] Linux